Not an American user?

 DescriptionCauldron and Cauldron II were successful in the 8-bit days, and this moved the series forward.
-You play a witch (although the character looks decidedly masculine, for no apparent reason), and have to negotiate four worlds, each split into bite-size chunks.
+Zmira the witch must negotiate four worlds, each split into bite-size chunks, in order to retrieve her magical powers and restore the kingdom

 There are no promo images for this game